 Do you want to make a significant difference in the lives of families in need?
 Are you interested in supporting clean water and improved sanitation initiatives that save lives and enhance the quality of life for rural Nicaraguans?

-El Porvenir is partnering with community members in Barrio Apanguares, El Sauce, Nicaragua, to build 22 double-pit latrines and achieve 100% safe sanitation coverage for the 130 people who live there.
-Your support will provide the materials for these 22 families to improve their hygiene and quality of life.
+El Porvenir partners with community members in rural Nicaragua to build double-pit latrines and achieve 100% safe sanitation coverage for all live there.
+Your support will provide the materials and technical support for rural families to improve their hygiene and quality of life.

 You can make a high-impact contribution today.

-Each gift of $600 will change the life of 1 of the 22 families by providing the resources they need to build their own latrine, improve their health and environment, and reduce the impact of waterborne illnesses.
+Each gift of $600 will change the life of one family by providing the resources they need to build their own latrine, improve their health and environment, and reduce the impact of waterborne illnesses.

 Manuel de Jesús Largaespada Canales of Miramontes, San Lorenzo knows what it's like to live without a latrine.
 He waited near to 60 years for a new, safe latrine so that he could relieve himself with peace of mind and safety.